mozilla/telemetry-benchmarks/moztelemetry/partition-packing/README.md

 Adding algorithms for partitioning files into equal partitions showed improvement in Scala, but not in Python.
 In Scala, the equal partitions algorithm showed a significant improvement in elapsed time of the runtime of the program.
+The default Scala method runs four times slower than the partition method.
+The new method has a similar runtime as the Python algorithms.
 The data gathered also has a much smaller standard deviation for partition behavior versus the default behavior, showing that the algorithm will produce a more consistent runtime.

-For the Python algorithm, the default algorithm has a better runtime than the new equal partition algorithm.
+For the Python algorithm, the default algorithm and the equal partition algorithm have similar runtimes.
 Upon examining how the default algorithm works, this does make sense.
 The default algorithm in Python already partitions the data equally.
-The standard deviation of the default algorithm is also smaller, which means that the default algorithm can also be considered more reliable in terms of consistency of runtime.
+The standard deviations of the strategies are also similar, showing relatively similar consistencies in runtime.

+If we consider running these tests on larger datasets, for example, production-sized datasets, we can probably conclude that the partition strategy for Scala will save a signficant amount of time compared to the default strategy.
+Further testing should be done to determine the runtime when more than six nodes are needed for the amount of data, and also for when a very large file will need to be run in a separate partition.
+These tests were not able to account for this case given the dataset used.
+Overall, these results indicate strong motivations to switch to the partition strategy for Scala.